-As a healthcare provider we always ask the same questions when someone reports that they are in pain.
-On a scale of 1-10, how would you rate your pain?
+Healthcare providers always ask the same questions when someone reports that they are in pain.
+On a scale of 1 to 10, how would you rate your pain?
 Is it sharp, dull, aching, or burning?
 Does it come and go, or is it constant?
 Does anything make it better or worse?
 Where does it hurt?
-My brain had been trained to categorize symptoms into neat boxes, until MS came along.
+My brain had been trained to categorize symptoms into neat boxes until MS came along.
 MS pain refuses to be put into a box!

-Initially my main issue was numbness and sharp pains in both legs.
+At first, my main issue was numbness and sharp pains in both legs.
 It was very strange to be both numb and have pain.
 It seemed like it should be impossible to feel less and have pain at the same time.
 It was almost like the sensation you have when your limbs are waking up after falling asleep, but constant.
-I often describe it as feeling like "static”.
-Whenever I walk or exercise I know that I will have to deal with the static-like pins and needles from the waist down until I rest and cool off for a while.
+I often describe it as feeling like "static."
+Whenever I walk or exercise, I know I will have to deal with the static-like pins and needles from the waist down until I rest and cool off for a while.

-The most common pains that I deal with are the random jolts of sharp nerve pains that I get in my limbs, and the knifelike pain that shoots down my spine whenever I move my head.
+The most common pains I deal with are the random jolts of sharp nerve pains that I get in my limbs and the knifelike pain that shoots down my spine whenever I move my head.
 I also often struggle with the tight cramping pain of muscle spasticity.
-It’s like I just did an intense work out, only without the health benefits!
-Massage, rest, and heat are my go to management techniques for spasticity, and Neurontin luckily does a nice job of taking the edge off of the sharp nerve pain.
+It’s like I just did an intense workout, only without the health benefits!
+Massage, rest, and heat are my go-to management techniques for spasticity.
+And luckily Neurontin does a nice job of taking the edge off of the sharp nerve pain.

-Not to be forgotten are the headaches, migraines, and the pain associated with using mobility devices that many of us live with.
-Many people with MS experience trigeminal neuralgia which is a severe nerve pain in the face that runs along the trigeminal nerve.
-And lets not forget the psychological toll that living with all these varies aches and pains can have!
+Not to be forgotten are the headaches, migraines, and pain associated with using mobility devices that many of us live with.
+People with MS may experience trigeminal neuralgia, which is severe nerve pain in the face that runs along the trigeminal nerve.
+And let's not forget the mental toll that living with all these varies aches and pains can have!1